LibraryCarpentry/lc-spreadsheets/_episodes/01-format-data.md

 ![spreadsheet setup](../fig/spreadsheet-setup.png)

-Put these principles in to practice today during your Exercises.
+We will put these principles into practice today during your exercises.

 ### Structuring data in spreadsheets